“It’s a sheep! It’s a pig! Wait … what is that?”

 And that’s how we almost lost what was once Hungary’s favorite pig to extinction—in 1990, there weren’t even 200 examples of the breed alive on the planet.

 A Mangalitsa Comeback Tale

 Luckily, that’s not where the story ends.
 A Hungarian animal geneticist named Peter Toth saw the approaching end of the Mangalitsa line and sought as many purebred pigs as he could find.
-He launched a breeding program on a whitewashed farm in Hapsburg and eventually founded a company around the endeavor, Olmos and Toth, which breeds and raises the hog for high-quality ham.
+He launched a breeding program on a whitewashed farm in Debrecen, Hungary, and eventually founded a company around the endeavor, Olmos and Toth, which breeds and raises the hog for high-quality ham.
 Olmos and Toth also works extensively to preserve and promote the heritage breed.

 The Hobby Farm Pig

 So are wooly pigs right for you?
 They are, admittedly, best suited for hobby farms, where bottom lines are less important than they are to dedicated meat producers.
 They take much longer to grow out than white pigs, requiring more than a year to reach 300 pounds, which is when their distinct fat marbling is at its peak, double the 5 or 6 months that other pigs need to reach maturity.
 Their litters are also smaller than modern pigs, usually around five to eight per farrowing.